mmeehan-8/GUbioinformatics/README.md

 # GUbioinformatics
 ## Goal for 3/12:
->dowload reads and trim using trimmomatic
+FIRST: dowload reads and trim using trimmomatic
+SECOND: Organize
+THIRD: FastQC of raw
+FOURTH: Trimmomatic
+FIFTH: FastQC of trimmed